Dynamical system analysis in multiscalar-torsion cosmology: Introduction

 This research examines the multiscalar-torsion theory in the publication by \cite{dial}.
-Our goal is to conduct a thorough phase-space analysis will allow us to reconstruct the universe's history and evaluate the feasibility of the gravitational model proposed in \cite{da1}.
+Our goal is to conduct a thorough phase-space analysis that will allow us to reconstruct the universe's history and evaluate the feasibility of the gravitational model proposed in \cite{da1}.
 This analytical approach has been widely utilized in various gravitational theories, as evident in the references \cite{da2,da3,da4,da5,da6,da7}.
 Using phase-space analysis, we can effectively identify crucial epochs in cosmological history and draw insightful conclusions regarding the initial value problem.
 The paper is structured as follows.

-In the following Section \ref{sec2}, we will introduce teleparallelism's fundamental concepts and definitions.
-We will also discuss our gravitational model, which involves two coupled scalar fields within scalar-torsion theory.
+Section \ref{sec2} introduces teleparallelism's fundamental concepts and definitions.
+We also discuss our gravitational model, which involves two coupled scalar fields within scalar-torsion theory.
 Our primary focus will be on studying a spatially homogeneous cosmology, where we will derive the modified Friedmann equations for the Friedmann-Lema\^{\i}tre-Robertson-Walker metric tensor.
 To investigate the overall evolution of the physical parameters described by the modified Friedmann equations, we will introduce dimensionless variables and express the cosmological field equations as first-order algebraic-differential equations in Section \ref{sec3}.
-The novel contributions of this study are covered in Sections \ref{sec4} and \ref{sec5}, where we present the stationary points of the field equations in both finite and infinite regimes.
-Each stationary point represents an asymptotic solution for the cosmological model.
+The novel contributions of this study are covered in Sections \ref{sec4} and \ref{sec5}, where we present the equilibrium points of the field equations in both finite and infinite regimes.
+Each equilibrium point represents an asymptotic solution for the cosmological model.
 We will delve into the physical properties of these solutions and analyze their stability, as this information is crucial for understanding the cosmological evolution of the multiscalar-torsion model and addressing the theory's initial value problem.
 Finally, in Section \ref{conc}, we will summarise our findings.